tbunarjyan/vROps-SMMC/README.md

 1. Loads credentials and object list `.json` data in commandline
 2. Makes REST calls to GET information about vR Ops cluster status and bearer token
 3. Makes REST calls to GET all self-monitoring object metrics including KPIs
-4. Saves output data as `.csv` file with node name mentioned as filename
+4. Saves output data as `.csv` file with node name mentioned in filename